awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/module-1/webapp.md

 ---
-title: "Build webapp container and Register ECS Task Definition"
+title: "Build webapp docker image and Register ECS Task Definition"
 weight: 45
 ---
 In this section, we will build a simple python flask based web application and deploy in our ECS cluster.